Olympic Tennis Centre (Rio de Janeiro): Opening

 In December 2015, the centre court was named after Maria Esther Bueno, a former Brazilian tennis player, who became the first woman ever to win all four Grand Slam doubles titles in one year.
 This also marked the first ever event to be held at the Barra Olympic Park, which saw 75 Brazilian tennis players take part in a competition.

 Legacy

+The first events held at the Olympic Tennis Center after the Olympic Games were beach volleyball competitions.
+In February 2017, the central court was filled with 210 tons of sand to host the Gigantes da Praia, a one-day event.
+In May, the venue hosted the Brazilian leg of the FIVB Beach Volleyball World Tour, which utilized the central court and five external courts.

 In July 2021, it was announced that the centre would be auctioned to the private initiative.
-However, as of February 2022, it is still managed by the federal government, through the Ministry of Citizenship.
+However, as of August 2024, it is still managed by the federal government, through the Ministry of Sports.

 The International Tennis Federation (ITF) has confirmed that, 20 years after the last Davis Cup match played in Rio de Janeiro, the Olympics Tennis Centre is set to host Brazil's match against Germany in the 2022 Davis Cup qualifying round.
 It also played host to the Rio Tennis Classic ATP Challenger Tour event in December 2021.

+In 2023, Mayor Eduardo Paes, in an interview with the Cartolouco youtube channel, highlighted that, although the Main Court is one of the best-preserved facilities, the arena is underutilized, with no regular athlete training projects or frequent use by the population, emphasizing that the responsibility for management lies with the federal government and sports confederations.
+According to Rodrigo Gouveia, a representative of the Ministry of Sports, the legislation prevents the concession of the space to private companies, which limits the options for its use.
+Discussions about transforming the arena into a space for eSports events, covering the existing structure, are still on the agenda.
+However, the attempt to hold competitions such as the Rio Open was once again frustrated due to the incompatibility of the floor with the requirements of the tournament, which takes place on clay courts.